 GeneCards Summary for CCND1 Gene

 CCND1 (Cyclin D1) is a Protein Coding gene.
-Diseases associated with CCND1 include Myeloma, Multiple and Von Hippel-Lindau Syndrome.
-Among its related pathways are ERK Signaling and Focal Adhesion.
+Diseases associated with CCND1 include Von Hippel-Lindau Syndrome and Myeloma, Multiple.
+Among its related pathways are Oxytocin signaling pathway and ERK Signaling.
 Gene Ontology (GO) annotations related to this gene include protein kinase activity and enzyme binding.
 An important paralog of this gene is CCND2.

 Regulatory component of the cyclin D1-CDK4 (DC) complex that phosphorylates and inhibits members of the retinoblastoma (RB) protein family including RB1 and regulates the cell-cycle during G(1)/S transition.
 Phosphorylation of RB1 allows dissociation of the transcription factor E2F from the RB/E2F complex and the subsequent transcription of E2F target genes which are responsible for the progression through the G(1) phase.
 Hypophosphorylates RB1 in early G(1) phase.
 Cyclin D-CDK4 complexes are major integrators of various mitogenenic and antimitogenic signals.
 Also substrate for SMAD3, phosphorylating SMAD3 in a cell-cycle-dependent manner and repressing its transcriptional activity.
 Component of the ternary complex, cyclin D1/CDK4/CDKN1B, required for nuclear translocation and activity of the cyclin D-CDK4 complex.
 Exhibits transcriptional corepressor activity with INSM1 on the NEUROD1 and INS promoters in a cell cycle-independent manner.